top of page

 The Challenge

-For this sponsored project, representatives presented our class in the Bentley MSHFID Program with the challenge of redesigning the Digital Health portion of the hospital's site.
+Boston Children's Hospital is a leading provider of pediatric healthcare services.
+For this sponsored project, representatives presented our class in the Bentley HFID Master's Program with the challenge of redesigning the Digital Health portion of the hospital's site to make it easier for patient families to locate and understand these offerings.

 The Solution

-Our team created an updated design that showcases the hospital's offerings in a more user-friendly format.
+Our team created an updated mobile-first design that showcases the hospital's offerings in a more user-friendly format.
 This solution incorporates changes to site information architecture, layout, and copy while maintaining brand standards.

 Screen Shot 2023-01-10 at 7.57.33 PM.png